 Critical to the work of the OGR is the development and maintenance of relationships with government agencies, professional organizations, the Washington offices of universities, coalitions, and the Washington offices of business and industry.
 OGR activities strengthen the involvement of mathematics in science policy considerations, and simultaneously support mathematicians at all stages of their mathematical careers.

-As part of the overall AMS effort to share information with graduate students about employment opportunities outside of academia, the OGR helps bring discussion of careers in business, industry and government (BIG) to the Joint Mathematics Meetings (JMM).
+As part of the overall AMS effort to share information about employment opportunities outside of academia, the OGR helps bring discussion of careers in business, entrepreneurship, government, industry, and nonprofits (BEGIN) to the Joint Mathematics Meetings (JMM).
 The office also helps bring mathematicians—including those early in their careers— to Congress, as Congressional Fellows, as CASE Fellows, and as part of the annual Coalition for National Science Funding Exhibition.
 Experiences for early career mathematicians in Washington both support our goals of advancing public policy and introducing mathematicians to career opportunities in government.